GPDR tips for small business is the key topic of this article.

 5. Clean up your database with personal data and update your site

 After May 25th, you should also check your website’s functionality.
 You have to be sure that all the new users will be able to give consent every time they share their personal data in the future.
-It means double-checking all contact forms, opt-in forms, and pages where people have to enter their e-mail to get free content.
-Also, do not forget to put a link to your brand new privacy policy somewhere on your website (a footer is a great place for that)!
+It means double-checking all contact forms, opt-in forms, and pages where people have to enter their email to get free content.
+Also, do not forget to put a link to your brand-new privacy policy somewhere on your website (a footer is a great place for that)!

 I hope that after reading this, GDPR has become a bit less scary and that you now have a good idea about what you still have to do in the following couple of days!
 Good luck!